Tawny Chatmon: Career

 Chatmon's work has been purchased by the Minneapolis Institute of Art as well as by Beyoncé Knowles, Alicia Keys and CCH Pounder.
 One of her 2021 pieces, "Remnants/I Affirm That the World Around Us is Harmonious & Peaceful," sold at auction in 2022 at Christie's for $25,500.
 Several of her works were also exhibited at the Afro-Futurist Manifesto exhibit associated with the 59th Venice Biennale in 2022.
+In October 2025, the National Museum of Women in the Arts (NMWA) mounted a five-month solo exhibition, "Sanctuaries of Truth, Dissolution of Lies," that highlighted a significant evolution in Chatmon's craft, in which she explores the conceptual and visual possibilities of embroidery and textile.

+Personal life

 Chatmon lives in Annapolis with her husband Kartan and three children.